Adult social care

 The Care Act

-The Care Act came into force on 1 April 2015.
-It says that councils must involve people in decisions made about them and their care and support.
-It also sets out what happens when the council needs to take action because of concerns about someone’s safety.
-A concern about safety can be because the person might be experiencing physical or mental abuse, neglect, or because someone could be taking advantage of them financially.
+The Care Act says that councils must involve people in decisions made about them and their care and support.
+It also sets out what happens when a council needs to take action because of concerns about someone’s safety.
+This could be because the person is experiencing physical or mental abuse, neglect, or because someone is taking advantage of them financially.

 • support for carers to make it easier for carers to get direct help with caring